 Generally, the CEF does not loan in excess of 75% of the value of improved real property.
 With respect to Loans secured by real property, the CEF uses customary mortgages or deeds of trust as security until the loan is repaid.
 In addition, with respect to real property secured Loans, the CEF requires normal lender protections, such as title insurance or an opinion of counsel as to the validity of title and adequate fire and extended coverage policies naming WatersEdge as mortgagee.
-The CEF performs its own market value analysis as to the value of the real property that will serve as security for a loan.
+The CEF performs its own market value analysis as to the value of the real property, guided largely by obtaining proof of current insured value, that will serve as security for a loan.
 The CEF has adopted loan evaluation guidelines that include generally applied loan-to-value and debt-to-income ratios in an effort to determine a prudent amount of indebtedness for the borrower and to realistically evaluate the Member's ability to repay.